Urban development: from big to small

 Together with grabner huber lipp Landschaftsarchitekten und Stadtplaner

-Area: 10 HA, Floor space total: 65,500 m², ca. 600 residential units, retail, 2 nurseries, gymnasiums, underground garage
+Area: 10 ha, overall floor area: 65.500 m², ca. 600 residential units, retail, 2 nurseries, gymnasiums, underground garage

-excerpt of the jury’s statement:
+Excerpt of the jury’s statement:

 Haldenseestrasse, Bad-Schachener-Strasse, Munich